 #3 Drop and Give Us 10 (or 20) Burpees

 Have a couple minutes between meetings or need a brain dump?
 Do some Burpees, or any of your favorite exercises, until fatigue.
 To add an extra challenge, set your timer to go off every hour and do 10 reps of the exercise every time it goes off.
 It’s a low commitment way to really rack up those exercise minutes.
+At the office?
+Start an employee challenge with your co-workers!
+See who can do the most reps per day — a little friendly competition is always a good motivator!

 #4 Do Squats While You Brush Your Teeth